dart-lang/webdev/dwds/debug_extension/README.md

 ## Installation

-The extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/dart-debug-extension/eljbmlghnomdjgdjmbdekegdkbabckhm).
+The extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/dart-debug-extension/eljbmlghnomdjgdjmbdekegdkbabckhm).

 ## Usage

-The extension requires disabling 'Throttle expensive background timers' in `chrome://flags`.
+The extension requires disabling 'Throttle expensive background timers' in `chrome://flags` for performance.

-## Deployment

-This repository does not host the Chrome extension. `web/manifest.json` and `web/background.js` are zipped and uploaded to the web store.